subv3rsiv3/website/_posts/2025-09-18-mis-issued-certificates-for-1111-dns-service-pose-a-threat-to-the-internet.md

 ---
 layout: posts
 title: Mis-issued certificates for 1.1.1.1 DNS service pose a threat to the Internet
-date: '2025-09-18 07:08:20 '
+date: '2025-09-18 12:00:53 '
-excerpt: '### Mis-issued TLS Certificates Threaten Cloudflare''s 1.1.1.1 DNS—and Your Business Cloudflare''s popular 1.1.1.1 DNS service got hit with bogus TLS certificates, likely issued in error by a certificate authority, allowing potential imperson'
+excerpt: '### Mis-issued TLS Certificates Threaten Cloudflare''s 1.1.1.1 DNS Cloudflare''s popular 1.1.1.1 DNS service was hit by incorrectly issued TLS certificates, potentially allowing bad actors to impersonate the domain and launch sneaky man-in-th'
 seo_title: Mis-issued certificates for 1.1.1.1 DNS service pose a threat to the Internet
-seo_description: '### Mis-issued TLS Certificates Threaten Cloudflare''s 1.1.1.1 DNS—and Your Business Cloudflare''s popular 1.1.1.1 DNS service got hit with bogus TLS certifi'
+seo_description: '### Mis-issued TLS Certificates Threaten Cloudflare''s 1.1.1.1 DNS Cloudflare''s popular 1.1.1.1 DNS service was hit by incorrectly issued TLS certificates, '
 categories:
-- Security
 - Networking
 - AI_Automation
 tags:
-- Security
 - Networking
 - AI_Automation
 permalink: /blog/mis-issued-certificates-for-1111-dns-service-pose-a-threat-to-the-internet/
 ---

-### Mis-issued TLS Certificates Threaten Cloudflare's 1.1.1.1 DNS—and Your Business Cloudflare's popular 1.1.1.1 DNS service got hit with bogus TLS certificates, likely issued in error by a certificate authority, allowing potential impersonation of the domain.
-These certificates could enable attackers to pull off man-in-the-middle attacks, snooping on or altering traffic meant for the DNS resolver—think intercepting sensitive data in transit.
-The blunder highlights the fragility of the whole PKI system, where one weak link can undermine trust across the web, as seen with lapses from authorities like Microsoft.
-For SMBs and MSPs, this means your reliance on third-party DNS could expose you to sneaky threats that disrupt operations or compromise customer info, potentially leading to costly breaches or downtime.
-Meanwhile, it's a wake-up call that even big players like Cloudflare aren't immune to certificate screw-ups, emphasizing the need for better monitoring tools to catch these issues early.
-Takeaways: - Regularly audit certificate logs to spot fakes quickly.
+### Mis-issued TLS Certificates Threaten Cloudflare's 1.1.1.1 DNS Cloudflare's popular 1.1.1.1 DNS service was hit by incorrectly issued TLS certificates, potentially allowing bad actors to impersonate the domain and launch sneaky man-in-the-middle attacks.
+This slip-up exposes the fragile nature of the public key infrastructure that underpins online trust, where a single certificate authority blunder can jeopardize global web security.
+For SMBs and MSPs, who depend on reliable DNS for everyday operations like secure emails and transactions, this incident underscores the risks of relying on third-party cert systems without extra safeguards—think of it as the internet's security blanket getting a big tear.
+It also highlights how tools like Certificate Transparency could catch these issues faster, but only if everyone's paying attention, which clearly didn't happen here.
+Ultimately, this mess serves as a wake-up call for small businesses to fortify their defenses against similar certificate fiascos that could expose sensitive data.
+Takeaways: - Double-check DNS certificate validity to avoid impersonation risks.

         **Key takeaways**
-        - Beef up DNS security to avoid man-in-the-middle risks.
+        - Implement extra monitoring for potential man-in-the-middle threats.
-- Budget for potential breach costs from third-party failures.
+- Budget for advanced security tools to mitigate CA failures.
-- Train teams on PKI basics to handle emerging threats.
+- Train staff on spotting suspicious certificate issues quickly.

         **Source:** [https://arstechnica.com/security/2025/09/mis-issued-certificates-for-1-1-1-1-dns-service-pose-a-threat-to-the-internet/](https://arstechnica.com/security/2025/09/mis-issued-certificates-for-1-1-1-1-dns-service-pose-a-threat-to-the-internet/)